marianfran/weather-api-version2/README.md

 This is a weather app that displays the current 5-day forecast of Vancouver, BC.

-All assests were created using Adobe Illustrator.
+All assets were created using Adobe Illustrator.

 ## API used
 https://openweathermap.org/forecast5#list